Guide to 11 Best Things to Do in Silver Springs State Park in Ocala

 Vacation cabins are available for up to six people.
 The camping cabins come fully equipped with a kitchen, dining room, central air conditioning, two bedrooms, and one bathroom.
-In addition, a fire pit, barbecue grill, and a picnic table are outside each cabin.
+In addition, a fire pit, barbecue grill, and picnic table are outside each cabin.

 After a long day exploring the park, you can cozy up to a nice campfire at the end of the day.
 Renting a cabin is a terrific family-friendly weekend activity.

 If you plan to paddle with a group of people, the kayak/canoe launch is a great place to unload a kayak trailer and launch your watercraft.
 The launch fee is $4.
 Beware: the launch gets busy and hectic on the weekends.

 Laundry facilities are available for campers staying at the campgrounds.
 So if your kiddos get filthy dirty, no worries!
 You can do laundry while staying at the Silver Springs State Park campground.

 We bring our own travel laundry detergent sheets when we travel so we don't have to buy from the limited onsite options.
 (Or worse, risk there not being any!)

 A small playground is on site by the camping entrance to the park.
 If the kids get bored with all the other activities at the park, the playground is an excellent place to burn some energy.

 There are plenty of restrooms at the park.
 One bathroom by the main entrance, one is by the kayak launch, and one is by the pavilions close to the playground and camping entrance.

 Pay showers are available if you are not staying in a cabin or one of the camping spots.
 If you are in need of a shower while you're there but you're not staying there, you are in luck.